Doohwancho/spring/java-fundamental/src/io/one_billion_rows_challenge/readme.md

 # D. Details

-## step01 - Collector
+## step01 - Map Reduce

 ### 0. idea
 1. jdk17
-2. Collections.collector 로 1 billion rows의 min/mean/max 계산을 빨리 해보자.
+2. Map-reduce(Collections.collector) 로 1 billion rows의 min/mean/max 계산을 빨리 해보자.

+#### 0-1. map-reduce

+Q. what is map reduce?

+1. map
+   1. takes a set of input:value key pair
+   2. transform them into intermediary key/value pair
+   3. goal is to split into same but many chunks in order to apply same task to all of them in parallel
+2. calculation
+   1. takes intermediary key/value pair from map task (chunk)
+   2. apply same calculation(usually shuffle or sort) to every chunk
+3. reduce
+   1. aggregate those chunks
+   2. combine those chunks into smaller set

-#### 0-1. collector
+#### 0-2. collector (from reduce)
 The collector has four components.
 1. supplier
 2. accumulator